Do you want to know the secret to performing fair and consistent disciplinary procedures?

 An investigation takes place to establish the facts of the case and to make an assessment whether a disciplinary hearing is the appropriate course of action.
 It also provides you with all the necessary information to present at the potential disciplinary.

-However, the result of the investigation may be that a disciplinary isn’t required, in which case you will have avoided a lot of unnecessary stress for everyone involved.
+However, the result of the investigation may be that a disciplinary isn’t required, in which case you will have avoided a lot of unnecessary workplace stress for everyone involved.

 Does it have to be a long drawn out process?